 TensorFlow's XLA uses HLO (High Level Optimizer IR) which is graph-based and suitable for aggressive fusion, while PyTorch's TorchScript uses an IR that retains more Pythonic semantics initially before lowering.
 Both are designed to balance representational power with the performance demands of JIT compilation, embodying the principles discussed here.
 These systems are examined in more detail in Sections 7.7 and 7.8.

-In summary, the intermediate representation is a cornerstone of any JIT compilation system for machine learning.
+In summary, the intermediate representation is a foundation of any JIT compilation system for machine learning.
 Its design must navigate the trade-offs between faithfully representing high-level, potentially dynamic program semantics and enabling efficient, runtime-sensitive optimization and code generation.
 The ability to handle dynamic information, support multiple levels of abstraction, and facilitate rapid manipulation are defining characteristics of effective JIT IRs.